 For glampers, the sustainable EcoCamp is a geodesic dome hotel tucked in the middle of the park.
 Accommodations range from basic to over-the-top, two-story heated tents that boast private terraces, private bathrooms, and ceiling windows facing upward to the Patagonian sky.
 Assisted camping experiences across the park’s trekking loop can be easily coordinated by operators like Fantástico Sur, Cascada Expediciones, Mountain Travel Sobek, and Swoop Patagonia.

 A number of upscale properties are located in and around the colorful fishing town of Puerto Natales.
 The Singular Patagonia, a World’s Best property situated on the banks of the Last Hope Sound, is a century-old national monument that’s been refurbished with industrial-chic accents.

 At Lakutaia Lodge, on Navarrino Island next to Cape Horn, guests are deeply immersed in the surrounding parklands, glaciers, and fjords.
 But the real draw for adventurers is the opportunities to helifish and heliski.

 What to Eat and Drink

-Most of the lodges on private reserves offer full room and board, and have attracted talented chefs who use locally sourced ingredients on their menus (think: white strawberries, rhubarb, seaweed, and Patagonian honey and gamier specialties like guanaco and Patagonian hare).
+Most of the lodges on private reserves offer full room and board, and employ talented chefs who take advantage of locally-sourced ingredients like white strawberries, rhubarb, seaweed, Patagonian honey, and gamier specialties like guanaco and Patagonian hare.